 Wrapper: Connecticut Broadleaf

-A pre-release version of this cigar was assessed on Cigar Coop.
+This cigar was assessed in depth on Cigar Coop.

 The 2006 Vintage Stout Corona is a 2014 release by Bellatto / Caldwell / Sears Cigars.
 Previously called Impromptu Cigars, this company is a collaboration between Tony Bellatto, Robert Caldwell and Jaclyn Sears.
 Bellatto is one of principals of La Barba Cigars while Caldwell and Sears are a part of Caldwell Cigar Company.
 The Bellatto / Caldwell / Sears venture is a completely different venture than those other companies.
 Bellatto / Caldwell / Sears is a company that focuses on extremely small batch production using rare and hard to find tobaccos.

 As the name indicates, this is one stout cigar.
 It is full strength and full-bodied.
 The flavor profile is going to be coffee, pepper, and natural tobacco.
 The coffee notes remind me of the rich and powerful “Chock Full o Nuts” style flavor out of New York.
 The pepper floats between a chili pepper and a black pepper flavor.
 The spice ramps up in the second half big time.

 While the draw was excellent, this cigar did require a lot of touch-ups.
 I smoked this cigar under higher humidity – and I believe that factor along with the ligero caused some of the burn issues.
 This was still a very good cigar – and its one that because it is limited, it is worthy of a box split of keeping these around.